 I have a problem.
 It’s called DIY- itis.
 When you have DIY-itis, it means you are too cheap to pay someone to do what you know you can do yourself.
-Project like my baseboards get delayed until the stars align and schedules clear, in other words it’s rare.
+Projects like my baseboards get delayed until the stars align and schedules clear, in other words it’s rare.
 We just had one of those rare occasions and I not only have new baseboards, I have a DIY baseboard tutorial to share with you too.
+They look amazing with my Simple DIY Craftsman Style Window Trim.

 Just in case you need new baseboards or are planing on replacing the ones you have.